LAZY EYE GAMES

 Lazy Eye and Amblyopia Treatment

-As one of the most common causes of visual impairment, amblyopia affects nearly 3 percent of the population.
-It occurs as a result of improper brain processing, causing the weaker eye to be suppressed by the stronger eye.
-People with lazy eye will not be able to focus properly with one of their eyes – the eye with impaired vision (amblyopia) will not receive clear images.
+Amblyopia, also known as lazy eye, is one of the most common causes of visual impairment, affecting nearly 3 percent of the population.
+It occurs when the brain does not process input from one eye properly, causing the weaker eye to be suppressed by the stronger one.
+As a result, the affected eye does not receive clear images and cannot focus properly.

-Treatment options for this condition include patching the stronger eye to make the weaker one work more.
-However, this form of treatment has only been successful in children.
+Traditional treatment often involves patching the stronger eye to force the weaker one to work harder.
+However, this method is usually effective only in children.

-The patients who played the game with both eyes experienced significant improvement in their vision of the weaker eye after only two weeks.
+Studies show that patients who played the games with both eyes open saw significant improvement in the vision of their weaker eye after just two weeks.

-Lazy Eye Games designed for people with Lazy Eye/Amblyopia.
-Lazy Eye Games also fit for adults.
+Lazy Eye Games are designed for people with amblyopia—including adults.

 Concept